-In Key Stages One and Two Remote Learning is accessed through Seesaw.
+In Key Stages One Remote Learning is accessed through Seesaw and in Key Stage Two it is accessed through Google Classroom.

 When this is accessed through the Wonde dashboard via the CHILD LOGIN button on the homepage, children (and parents) then have full access to all of our online learning packages including Timestables Rockstars, Numbots, Sumdog, Spelling Shed and other apps.
 Children are also directed to suitable PE and wellbeing activities online.